Osiedle Słoneczne

-Osiedle Słoneczne (lit. from Polish: Sunny Neighbourhood) is a municipal neighborhood of the city of Szczecin, Poland, within the district of Right Bank.
+Osiedle Słoneczne (/pl/; lit.
+'Sunny Estate') is a municipal neighborhood of the city of Szczecin, Poland, within the district of Right Bank.
 It is a housing estate consisting of apartment buildings.
-It has an area of 1.4 km^{2}, and in 2022, it had a population of 13,139 people.
+It has an area of 1.4 km^{2}, and in 2022, it had a population of 11,365 people.
 The neighbourhood was founded in 1974.

+Toponomy

+The name Osiedle Słoneczne translates from Polish to mean the Sunny Estate or the Sunny Neighbourhood.
+It is sometimes also simply referred to as Słoneczne.

 History

 The Our Lady of Fátima Sanctuary opened in 1988.

-Prior to the Second World War, in the area was present the neighbourhood of Krzekoszów (Wilhelmsmühle bei Altdamm), which no longer exists.
-It was located between Struga Street and railway tracks, with buildings alongside Botaniczna, Dąbska, Niedźwiedzia, and Zoologiczna Streets.

-In 1974, in the area of Jasna, Rydla, Kostki Napierskiego, and Łubinowej Streets was developed a housing cooperative estate of 5- and 13-storey-tall apparent buildings, named Osiedle Słoneczne (lit. from Polish: Sunny Neighbourhood).
-It was designed by team of architects led by Romuald Cerebież-Tarabicki.
+In 1974, the housing estate of 5- and 13-storey-tall apartment buildings, named Osiedle Słoneczne (lit.
+'Sunny Estate'), was developed in the area between Jasna, Rydla, Kostki Napierskiego, and Łubinowej Streets.
+It was designed by a team of architects led by Romuald Cerebież-Tarabicki.
+The housing estate of Osiedle Majowe was simultaneously developed to its east.
 In 1978, at 10 Struga Street, was opened the Dąbie bus garage, currently operated by Szczecińskie Przedsiębiorstwo Autobusowe "Dąbie".

-Between 1982 and 1985, at the corner of Handlowa and Przelotowa Streets, operated the Szczecin Słoneczne railway station.
+Between 1982 and 1985, the Szczecin Słoneczne railway station operated at the corner of Handlowa and Przelotowa Streets.

-In 1988, at 61 Rydla Street was opened the Our Lady of Fátima Sanctuary, a Catholic parish church.
+In 1988, the Our Lady of Fátima Sanctuary, a Catholic parish church, was opened at 61 Rydla Street.

-In 1990, following the administrative reform in the city, Łękno became one of its neighbourhoods governed by locally elected council.
+In 1990, following the administrative reform in the city, Osiedle Słoneczne became one of its administrative units governed by locally elected council.

-In 2001, at 105 Jasna Street, near the Runy Pond, was unvailed the Independence Memorial, a stainless steel sculpture, represented the past, presence, and future of Poland, and designed by Jerzy T. Lipczyński, Przemysław Biryło, Tomasz Flejterski, Wojciech Kokowski.
+In 2001, the Independence Memorial, designed by designed Jerzy T. Lipczyński, Przemysław Biryło, Tomasz Flejterski, and Wojciech Kokowski, was unveiled at 105 Jasna Street, near the Runy Pond.
+It has a form of stainless steel sculpture, representing the past, the presence, and the future of Poland.

-Overview
+Characteristics

-Osiedle Słoneczne is a housing estate consists of 5- and 13-storey-tall apparent buildings.
-At Jasna Street, it features the Ruby Pond, and the Independence Memorial, a stainless steel sculpture, represented the past, presence, and future of Poland.
-At 61 Rydla Street is also located the Our Lady of Fátima Sanctuary, a Catholic parish church.

-Additionally, at 10 Struga Street, is placed the Dąbie bus garage operated by Szczecińskie Przedsiębiorstwo Autobusowe "Dąbie".
+Osiedle Słoneczne is a housing estate consists of 5- and 13-storey-tall apartment buildings.
+It features the Our Lady of Fátima Sanctuary, a Catholic parish church, located at 61 Rydla Street.
+It also includes Ruby Pond, and the Independence Memorial, a stainless steel sculpture representing the past, the presence, and the future of Poland, located at Jasna Street.
+Additionally, the Dąbie bus garage operated by Szczecińskie Przedsiębiorstwo Autobusowe "Dąbie" is located at 10 Struga Street.